AhmedAmineDAOU/REST-with-Springboot/README.md

-Here is a basic structure for a README file for your **REST with Spring Boot** project:

----

 # REST with Spring Boot

 A simple Spring Boot project demonstrating a REST API implementation.
 This project uses Maven for dependency management and follows the Model-View-Controller (MVC) architecture.